Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

-i.e. $\PShM$ is symmetric monoidal with a lax symmetric monoidal right adjoint $(-)^{\atomic[\MM]}$. \end{theorem}
+i.e.\ $\PShM$ is symmetric monoidal with a lax symmetric monoidal right adjoint $(-)^{\atomic[\MM]}$. \end{theorem}

-Building on the work of Glassman \cite{Saul} and Hebestreit-Linskens-Nuiten \cite[Theorem 6.1]{Ortho} on the Yoneda embedding, the adjunction is constructed such that the unit is (the factorization through the $\MM$-atomic objects of) the Yoneda map $\yonM\colon \CC_0 \to \PShM(\CC_0)$, reproducing the ordinary Yoneda embedding for $\MM = \Spaces$.
+Building on the work of Glasman \cite{Saul} and Haugseng--Hebestreit--Linskens--Nuiten \cite[Theorem 8.1]{yon} on the Yoneda embedding, the adjunction is constructed such that the unit is (the factorization through the $\MM$-atomic objects of) the Yoneda map $\yonM\colon \CC_0 \to \PShM(\CC_0)$, reproducing the ordinary Yoneda embedding for $\MM = \Spaces$.
 As an immediate consequence, we obtain a monoidal and natural version of the Yoneda map for any operad $\OO$, which may be of independent interest.

-\begin{theorem}[\cref{yoneda-O}] The Yoneda map $\yonM\colon \CC_0 \to \PShM(\CC_0)$ is $\OO$-monoidal and natural in $\CC_0 \in \Alg_\OO(\Cat)$. \end{theorem}
+\begin{theorem}[\pwrap{\cref{yoneda-O}}] The Yoneda map $\yonM\colon \CC_0 \to \PShM(\CC_0)$ is $\OO$-monoidal and natural in $\CC_0 \in \Alg_\OO(\Cat)$. \end{theorem}